creatingo/gapein/README.md

       <!--  Gallery item is defined by defaulted CSS class "gapein-item" -->
       ...
 ```
-Data attributes can have various names \"**data-**something\", but please bear in mind, that these names will be used in preview element as CSS classes.
+Data attributes can have various names **data-something**, but please bear in mind, that these names will be used in preview element as CSS classes.
 This allows to assign the value of data to atribute of corresponding element.

-To load the picture in full size it is needed the attribute \"**data-src\_**andsomething\".
+To load the picture in full size it is needed the attribute **data-src\_andsomething**.

-The attribute \"**data-href\_**andsomething\" is useful in case you like to direct the link to e.g., LIVEPREVIEW
+The attribute **data-href\_andsomething** is useful in case you like to direct the link to e.g., LIVEPREVIEW.